Package Q Strike: Strike

 The "downtown" aircraft, F-16s with newer model engines chosen for their greater performance, and their escorts passed other F-16s which were on the way to, rolling in on, and leaving targets, all in a hostile environment.
 While these aircraft were still making their way to downtown, the F-4 "Wild Weasels" ran low on fuel and departed.
 This left the F-16s and F-15Cs alone against the capital city's air defenses.
 Maj.
 John Nichols heard the Weasels call that they were leaving as he rolled in to strike his target, the Iraqi Air Force Headquarters.
 Cloud cover obscured the target; Nichols rolled off to turn to an alternate target, an oil refinery which was under attack by a portion of his formation.

 Up to this point, the Iraqis had fired most of their SAMs ballistically, meaning they were not under guidance when launched.
 Within a short time of the Weasel call that they were leaving, however, SAMs directly engaged Nichols' flight.
 Many SAMs were now guided on direct trajectories toward the aircraft and most of his flight had to take evasive action, which included "last-ditch maneuvers" such as jettisoning fuel tanks and bombs.
 Approximately half of the flight struck the oil refinery; others were en route to alternate targets when SAMs engaged and forced them to jettison ordnance.

 SAMs hit one F-16 just as the last bombs were striking the oil refinery.
 A second missile impacted near another F-16, damaging it, as the flight evaded SAMs during their egress from Baghdad.
 Both aircraft were lost, but their pilots survived the war as POWs.
-One of the two lost aircraft took a hit from an SA-3 missile just south of Baghdad but managed to fly for 150 miles on the return route before the engine quit.
+One of the two lost aircraft took a hit from an SA-3 missile just south of Baghdad but managed to fly for 150 miles on the return route before the engine failed.
 In all, the participants in the engagement counted twenty SAMs in the air; one pilot dodged no fewer than six.
 Many of the F-16 aircraft sustained major or minor damage, but stayed airworthy.